McDowell Creek Falls County Park Hike

 Despite having incredible waterfalls reminiscent of Silver Falls State Park, McDowell Creek Falls County Park receives only a small fraction of its visitors.
 The easy, family-friendly loop hike connecting the falls may be the most overlooked waterfall hike within an easy driving distance of Portland, Oregon.
-Plus, it’s free to visit and your dog can come along on the trails.
+As a bonus, it’s free to visit, and your dog can come along on the trails.
 Next time you are craving an amazing waterfall hike in the Cascade foothills but don’t want to brave the crowds at Silver Falls, try out the loop trail at McDowell Creek Falls County Park.

 Know before you go

-Parking is free at McDowell Creek Falls County Park and no pass is needed.
+Parking is free at McDowell Creek Falls County Park.
+You don’t need a pass or permit.

-There are 3 parking lots in the park.
+There are three parking lots.
 Each has a small picnic area.
 You’ll pass the largest parking lot first, called the Lower Parking Lot.
 If it’s full (it probably won’t be), continue down the road to check the Middle and Upper Parking Lots.

 Leashed dogs are welcome at McDowell Creek Falls County Park.

-There is a restroom in the Lower Parking Lot, but it’s not great and the lock on the door was broken when I visited.
+A restroom is in the Lower Parking Lot.
+It’s not great, and the lock on the door was broken when I visited.

 This trail is usually good for year-round hiking.
 Check conditions before visiting in winter.
-The stairs on the trail would be challenging to navigate when icy.
+The stairs on the trail would be challenging when icy.

 The waterfalls will look best from late fall through spring.

-There are a lot of trail junctions on the loop hike that lead to its various parking areas and shortcut trails.
+Many trail junctions on the hike lead to various parking areas and shortcut trails.
 Some are marked with signs.
 Having an offline map is a good idea.
 Or, take a picture of the detailed trail map at the trailhead in the Lower Parking Lot.

-The trail is very well-maintained overall, but there is one tricky spot.
-Look for a broken stair on the steps next to Majestic Falls.
+The trail is very well-maintained overall.
+Watch out for a broken stair on the steps next to Majestic Falls.

 On the McDowell Creek Trail